 Let's think about that for a moment … was Jesus really surrendered to the will of those who wanted to crucify Him?
 It is true that they were seeking to kill Him, and that ultimately they were responsible for their sin … yet, was there more going on here?
 Going back to Isaiah 53, as you read about the one who "took up our infirmities and carried our sorrows … who was pierced for our transgressions and crushed for our iniquities" (53:4-5), you also read, "It was the LORD's will to crush Him and cause Him to suffer, and though the LORD makes His life a guilt offering, He will see His offspring and prolong His days, and the will of the LORD will prosper in His hand" (53:10).

-To say that the resurrection was anticlimactic would be a gross mistake, but the resurrection was confirmation of what had been accomplished on the cross.
+The resurrection of Jesus Christ was confirmation of what had been accomplished on the cross.
 DEATH and the power of death to enslave was defeated for all who would believe in Jesus.
 Now the next chapter in God's plan was about to begin.
 Those who had been chosen to begin the Church must understand the message they were to proclaim … a message that would carry with it the very power of God to save those who believe from His coming judgment.
 So Jesus not only rose from the dead, but spent the next forty days appearing to His disciples and others so that the testimony of His death and resurrection would spread throughout the entire earth in the centuries to come.

 WE are now witnesses of these things and are sent into the world to tell others.
 There is still time … how much we do not know … and Jesus has promised that not one of His sheep will be lost.
 Pray that God would use you to share the good news with someone who may be moved by God to respond.
-"Since in the wisdom of God the world through its wisdom did not know Him, God was pleased through the foolishness of what was preached to save those who believe" (I Corinthians 1:21).
-Many will believe the Gospel is foolishness, but it is God's chosen means to call His children to Himself and to save us from His judgment against sin.
+The Gospel of Jesus Christ is STILL “the power of God for the salvation of everyone who believes!”
+(Romans 1:16).

 Thank God for His amazing grace and live to tell the old, old story of Jesus and His love!!